moguz/seminarPaper/report.md

 <img src="bird_image.png" width="30%"><img src="bird_3d.png" width="30%">

 The problem of 3D reconstruction from a single image is ill-posed<sup>[1]</sup>.
-If we had multiple images of the same object, then we could exploit multiple-view geometry techniques, such as formulating the problem as a convex variatonal method.
+If we had multiple images of the same object, then we could exploit multiple-view geometry techniques, such as formulating the problem as a convex variational method.
 However, in this paper, we are only able to reconstruct 3D shape because the predictor already knows the mean 3D shape of a bird in inference time.

 Related Work
 ----------------